Volcán de Fuego, Guatemala

 SDG 3: Ensure healthy lives and promote well-being for all at all ages

-Teresa Armijoa Burneo, Lecturer in Natural Resources & International Development, School of International Development*.
+Teresa Armijoa Burneo, Lecturer in Natural Resources & International Development, School of Global Development*.